Denzil Wraight - Italian Keyboard Instruments

 The soundboard is of cypress wood, a timber apparently not used in pianos after Ferrini's work but typical of Florentine harpsichord making and a material conferring a slightly sweeter sound than the spruce used in other instruments.
 It also yields a reedier and drier sound in the tenor and bass than one can achieve with spruce soundboard material, partly as a result of the typically higher internal damping of cypress wood.
 A difficulty conferred by the use of cypress wood with brass strings is that it is more difficult to achieve a singing treble tone and there are usually more "false" notes.

 Brass wire is used for the stringing, as the concensus of expert opinion now believes was employed in the original Cristofori and Ferrini instruments, rather than the iron wire found in later pianos.
-The old brass wire fragments found in the 1746 Ferrini piano/harpsichord are circumstantial evidence, but Morellati also testified to using brass wire in his instrument.
-This confers what one might describe as a certain "rounded" tone colour in contrast to the normally greater brilliance of iron stringing.
+The old brass wire fragments found in the 1746 Ferrini piano/harpsichord are circumstantial evidence, but Morellati also reported using brass wire in his instrument based on the 1730 Ferrini.
+This confers what one might describe as a certain "rounded" tone colour, in contrast to the normally greater brilliance of iron stringing.

 As is now well known, Cristofori developed a double bentside arrangement so that the strain of the strings was taken by one frame and the soundboard attached to a separate frame.
 In this way case distortion at the bentside did not substantially affect the soundboard, an invention which had to await the introduction of metal frames in pianos (c.1820) before it was even approached in effectiveness.
 One has to recognise that Cristofori's developed piano was well ahead of the field in many respects and that some of those coming after him produced instruments which were inherently inferior in terms of case stability and the speed of the action.